FBI searches home of former Trump national security adviser John Bolton, AP source says

 Messages left with a spokesperson for Bolton and the White House were not immediately returned.
 A lawyer who has represented Bolton had no immediate comment Friday.

+FBI Director Kash Patel, who in a 2023 book he wrote included Bolton in a list of “members of the Executive Branch Deep State,” posted on X: “NO ONE is above the law… @FBI agents on mission.”
+Attorney General Pam Bondi shared his post, adding: “America’s safety isn’t negotiable.
+Justice will be pursued.
+Always.”

+The search of Bolton's home comes as the Trump administration has taken steps to examine the activities of other perceived adversaries of the Republican president, including by authorizing a grand jury investigation into the origins of the Trump-Russia probe.

 Bolton served as Trump’s third national security adviser for 17 months and clashed with him over Iran, Afghanistan and North Korea.
-He faced scrutiny during the first Trump administration over a book he wrote about his time in government that officials argued disclosed classified information, but the Justice Department in 2021 abandoned its lawsuit and dropped a separate grand jury investigation.
+He faced scrutiny during the first Trump administration over a book he wrote about his time in government, “The Room Where it Happened,” that officials argued disclosed classified information, but the Justice Department in 2021 abandoned its lawsuit and dropped a separate grand jury investigation.

+Bolton’s lawyers have said he moved forward with the book after a White House National Security Council official, with whom Bolton had worked for months, had said the manuscript no longer contained classified information.

-On his first day back in office this year, Trump, a Republican, revoked the security clearances of more than four dozen former intelligence officials, including Bolton.
+On his first day back in office this year, Trump revoked the security clearances of more than four dozen former intelligence officials, including Bolton.
 Bolton was also among a trio of former Trump officials whose security details were canceled by Trump earlier this year.